pietg/single_index/README.md

 score estimator SSE gives a better performance, both in computing time and values.
 I could not remove the text that is produced during the runs for the EDR package.

-There exists an R package ``simest'' for the PLSE, but for simplicity I programmed the procedure here from first principles, using the Reinsch algorithm as explained in the book ``Nonparametric Regression and Generalized Linear Models'' of Green and Silverman (1994), using systematically the band matrix structure to speed things up.
+There exists an R package "simest" for the PLSE, but for simplicity I programmed the procedure here from first principles, using the Reinsch algorithm as explained in the book "Nonparametric Regression and Generalized Linear Models" of Green and Silverman (1994), using systematically the band matrix structure to speed things up.
 The simple C++ code is given in spline.cpp.

 At the end of the runs of simulation_table1.R and simulation_table2.R the estimate of psi computed in spline.cpp is shown.
 If one experiments with other sample sizes and dimensions (by changing parameters at the beginning of the files simulation_table1.R and simulation_table2.R), one might want to change the bandwidth or the smoothing parameter mu in spline.cpp.